apache/servicecomb-mesher/docs/istio/router.md

 ## Kubernetes Configurations

 The provider applications of v1, v2 and v3 version could be deployed in kubernetes cluster as **Deployment** with differenent labels.
-The labels of version is necessary now,  and you need to set env to generate nodeID in Istio system, such as **POD_NAMESPACE, POD_NAME** and **INSTANCE_IP**.
+The labels of version are necessary now,  and you need to set env to generate nodeID in Istio system, such as **POD_NAMESPACE, POD_NAME** and **INSTANCE_IP**.

 ```yaml
 apiVersion: extensions/v1beta1